-If you can't go to the polling station on the day of an election/referendum you can apply to vote by post.
+If you prefer not to go to the polling station on Thursday 6 May 2021 you can apply to vote by post.
 Anyone can apply for a postal vote - you don't need a reason.

 You can download a postal vote application form by clicking on the link below, or alternatively you can contact us to request a form.
 When you fill in your postal vote application form make sure you complete all sections of the form and supply your date of birth and signature.
-The deadline to return postal vote applications is normally 11 working days before an election/referendum.
+The deadline to return postal vote applications for the elections scheduled to take place on 6 May (election of the Police and Crime Commissioner and election of the West of England Mayor) is 5pm on Tuesday 20 April.
 If you are given a postal vote, you will not be entitled to vote in person at your polling station.

 Please return your completed application form to:

 Electoral Registration Office, Bath & North East Somerset Council, Guildhall, High Street, Bath BA1 5AW

 Alternatively, you can scan your completed application form and email it to firstname.lastname@example.org.

 We can send postal votes to your home address or to any other address where you will be staying on the day of the elections.
 Ballot papers can be sent to addresses abroad, but we cannot guarantee that there will be sufficient time for you to send these back before the election, particularly if the address is outside Europe.
 In this case, it may be better to appoint a proxy to vote on your behalf.